Many persons have written to me asking for advice on how

 Message

-with someone.
-Briefly describe your reason for seeking psychotherapy.
+field of practice or office location).
+Briefly describe your reason for seeking

-a call back until the following week.)
-After all, if you have to wait a week
+expect a call back until the following week.)

 The Telephone